Cablab/yelp-camp/README.md

 # yelp-camp
-Demo app project for a social campground sharing site
+A demo Express app in Node.js for a social campground sharing site